Joe Powell (American football)

-Joe Powell (born February 25, 1994) is an American professional gridiron football strong safety for the Arlington Renegades of the XFL.
+Joe Powell (born February 25, 1994) is an American professional gridiron football safety for the Dallas Renegades of the United Football League (UFL).
 He played college football at Globe Institute of Technology in Manhattan, New York City.

-Early years
+Early life

 Powell prepped at I. C. Norcom High School in Portsmouth, Virginia, where he played football and track & field.

 College career

 Powell played one season of football at Globe Institute of Technology, totaling 53 tackles, 1.5 sacks and one interception in 2013.

 Professional career

 Lehigh Valley Steelhawks

 Powell was signed by the Lehigh Valley Steelhawks of the Professional Indoor Football League (PIFL) in 2015.
 He earned PIFL Defensive Rookie of the Year honors after recording 52.5 tackles and 11 interceptions.